 The internal components of a rocket stove are the firebox and an insulated chimney.
-Figure 1 shows the combustion chimney in this rocket sap evaporator design.
+Figure 1 shows the combustion chimney in this Rocket Sap Evaporator (RSE) design.
 This chimney will be wrapped in rock wool insulation to keep the heat in and ensure complete combustion.
 It is then set in a 55-gallon steel barrel.